Serena & Lily

 Problem Statement + Goal

 Serena & Lily (S&L) began in 2003 as a small baby brand, expanding over time into a full home furnishing and interior design company.
-It functioned primarily as an ecommerce business, with the help of its Design Shops, or showrooms.
-From 2017 - 2020, Design Shop locations doubled from 6 to 12.
-The business grew almost 80% over these 3 years, and many systems were implemented to accommodate growing customer service, marketing, and supply chain needs.
+It functioned primarily as an e-commerce business, supplemented with sales from S&L Design Shops, or showrooms, that offered design advice and order management for large projects.

 Goal